Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/M2250 Arithmetic & Algebra/Chap 1 Arithmetics in Z/2 # GCD and LCM of integers.md

 alpha ∧ beta = 1
 b ∧  alpha = 1
 etc.

+How to get the quotient and the remainder:
+- Quotient:
+	- Just divide the numbers and your integer value of the result will be the quotient
+- Remainder:
+	- Subtract the divisor from the dividend repeatedly until your result is less than the divisor, this will be your remainder Or you can use the equation `quotient*divisor + y = dividend` where y will be the remainder, best used when the divisor is greater than the dividend

 **Theorem 2**
 Let a,b are two non-zero integers (we can assume that a,b > 0 without losing